-Finding signal on X is harder than ever.
-We curate high-value insights on AI, Startups, and Product so you can focus on what matters.
+Finding signal on Twitter is more difficult than it used to be.
+We curate the best tweets on topics like AI, startups, and product development every weekday so you can focus on what matters.

 Sharing Benchmark Results on Reddit